qrups/Deep-learning/README.md

 1. Binary Semantic Segmentation:

-        Goal: Classify each image pixel as the foreground (object of interest) or the background.
+   Goal: classify each image pixel as the foreground (object of interest) or the background.

    model: UNet, ResNet34

    Dataset: Oxford-IIIT Pet Dataset

 2. Diffusion model:

+   Goal: implement a conditional Denoising Diffusion Probabilistic Model (DDPM) to generate images according to multi-label conditions

+   Tools: huggging face